NightScript370/nightscript370.github.io/pages/blog/privacy.md

 - "It's probably already too late"
   It's never too late to start taking action against something.
 You can't get your data back if it was already sold, so the best way to get revenge is to not give it any new data.
 - "I use a VPN so my data should be safe already"
   VPNs are only useful for additional privacy from Internet Service Providers or public Wi-Fi network accross non-secure HTTP connections.
 However, in no way do they keep your browser habits anonymous or add security.
 If the website you're visiting supports HTTPS (which is most of the web), your non-DNS traffic is safe regardless if you use a VPN.
 By using a VPN, all you're doing is shifting who can see it; from your ISP to the VPN company, which has no way to verify their "no logging" policy.
-To explain this in a video form, feel free to watch Tom Scott's video:<br>
+To explain this in a video form, feel free to watch Tom Scott's video: <span class="d-none d-print-block">found at https://invidious.snopyta.org/watch?v=WVDQEoe6ZWY</span><br>
   {% include youtube.html url="WVDQEoe6ZWY" %}

 As we install new apps on our phones or browse new websites, keep note that you are being watched.
 Whether it's your IP address, EXIF data, cookies and much more, corporations are on a hunt to make you their extra dollar.
 The way to solve this is if you stop feeding them.
 Take a stand against your privacy.
 Keep yourself from the exposure of others.